PhantasiaLand

 ABOUT

-On 1 May 2001, a fire destroyed two roller coasters, a theatre and parts of the Westernstadt.
-It was the result of a cable fire in the Grand-Canyon-Bahn caused by faulty wiring.
-The blaze covered about 38 million Deutsche Mark (US$17 million) in damage and 54 people were injured.
-Phantasialand reopened the park about two weeks later and invested about €2 million in fire safety, equipping every building with sprinkler systems.
+On 1 May 2001, a cable fire, caused by faulty wiring in the "Grand-Canyon-Bahn", destroyed two roller coasters, a theatre, and parts of the Westernstadt.
+The blaze cost about 38 million Deutsche Mark (US$17 million) in damage and 54 people were injured.
+Phantasialand reopened about two weeks later and invested about €2 million in fire safety, equipping every building with sprinkler systems.

 Phantasialand is also home to "Mystery Castle", an indoor Intamin Ride Trade Bungee Drop featuring a walk through a haunted castle.
 Next to the castle is "River Quest", a rapid river ride which features a lift, built by Hafema in 2002.
-It replaced the attractions destroyed by the fire one year before.
+It replaced "Grand-Canyon-Bahn" and Gebirgsbahn which were destroyed in the 2001 cable fire.

 In 2002, Winja's Fear and Force, two indoor spinning coasters built by Maurer Söhne, were built along with a new area called Wuze Town.